Crème Brûlée Cheesecake

-- 2 eggs, at room temperature
+- 4 eggs, at room temperature

-- 1-2 tablespoons turbinado sugar (sugar in the raw)
+- 3-4 tablespoons turbinado sugar (sugar in the raw)

 - Preheat the oven to 375º.

-- Using the paddle attachment of your stand mixer, beat cream cheese, mascarpone, flour and salt till smooth and fluffy, about 5 minutes.
+- Using the paddle attachment of your stand mixer, beat cream cheese, mascarpone, flour, and salt until smooth and fluffy, about 5 minutes.

-- Bake for about 40 minutes or till most of cheesecake is set and only the middle is slightly jiggly when the pan is tapped.
+- Bake for about 55-65 minutes or till most of the cheesecake is set and only the middle is slightly jiggly when the pan is tapped.

 - Place in refrigerator and chill for at least 8 hours.